quixio/quix-docs/docs/manage/MLOps.md

 ## Test models on live data

-In the Quix Portal you can connect models to live input topics to test them against live data sources.
+In Quix you can connect models to live input topics to test them against live data sources.
 You can then review the results in the Data Explorer.

 ## Build a production pipeline

-In the Quix Portal you can:
+In Quix you can:

 * Connect validated models to live output topics.
 * Connect models using the UI to form a pipeline.
 Pipelines consist of transforms connected together using input and output topics.